Tampines Bus Interchange: Previous sites

-In the early days of Tampines New Town, buses in Tampines operated from the then Tampines Bus Terminal (TBT1) along Tampines Avenue 5.
+In the early days of Tampines New Town, buses in Tampines operated from the then Tampines Bus Terminal along Tampines Avenue 5.
 It was planned as a temporary terminal to serve new residents in Tampines, as much of Tampines was still under development in the 1980s.
 It started operations on 19 February 1983 with one feeder service and one trunk service, complementing other bus services from the busier Bedok Bus Interchange in the adjacent town.

-The first trunk service at TBT1 was Service 23, which operated between Tampines and Orchard Road, while the first feeder was Service 292.
+The first trunk service at Tampines Bus Terminal was Service 23, which operated between Tampines and Orchard Road, while the first feeder was Service 292.
 Service 28 was soon added on 4 September 1983, operating between Tampines and Chinatown for the first version, later version is between Tampines and Toa Payoh.
 More feeders were only added to the terminal the following year, namely 293 and the now-defunct 294 on 12 August 1984, as people started moving into Tampines East.

 As the population in Tampines increased to 50,000, there remained only four trunk services and three feeders, run with only 80 buses.
 As a result, the services could not keep up with the growth in transport demand, and queues got long.
 In a bid to reduce the long wait times, more buses were added in January 1985.
-A new temporary terminal (TBT2) had to be built a short distance away along the same road to replace the original one, as the original one did not have sufficient capacity to handle the additional buses.
-The increased frequency, through the addition of more buses, was successful in meeting the growing demand, while TBI was still under construction in Tampines Central.
+A new temporary terminal had to be built a short distance away along the same road to replace the original one, as the original one did not have sufficient capacity to handle the additional buses.
+The increased frequency, through the addition of more buses, was successful in meeting the growing demand, while Tampines Bus Interchange was still under construction in Tampines Central.

 As more residents moved in to the new estate, trunk services were extended to include Tampines, such as Service 65 in April 1987.
 Service 65 was a major trunk service in Singapore at that time, as the MRT network had yet to commence operations.
-It plied through Jalan Besar and Orchard Road with its terminus at the World Trade Centre (now known as HarbourFront Centre); its route remains largely unchanged to date.
+It plied through Jalan Besar and Orchard Road with its terminus at the World Trade Centre (now known as HarbourFront Centre), minor amendment was made in 11 December 2021 to serve the former service 22 routing via Tampines Avenue 4 instead of Tampines Avenue 5 and Avenue 1, while the route that plies through Jalan Besar and Orchard Road were also developed with faster service 23 and 518 routes.